siran/writing/books/The Theory of (Re)Cognition/The Theory of (Re)Cognition - 002 Recognition as Resonance.md

 They are nearly universal internal structures of eukaryotic cells.
-Their geometry and material setting make it physically intelligible to treat them as sites of selective electrical or electromechanical response, and therefore as natural microscopic loci of resonance-like recognition.
+Their geometry and material setting make it physically intelligible to treat them as sites of selective electrical or electromechanical response, and therefore as natural microscopic loci at which resonance-like recognition may be organized.

 It still does not make them the one proven seat of recognition.